indigoUan/ScarletEnginePublic/README.md

-# ScarletEnginePublic
+# Scarlet Engine (public repo)

-the public repository of Scarlet Engine
+The public repository of Scarlet Engine.
+If you're looking for DLC files, go to [this page](https://google.com)